Juliaca massacre: Aftermath

 Journalists covering the massacre were sought to be identified by police intelligence units.
 After the killing of protesters by the police, looting in Juliaca began that night, with some authorities seen participating in the thefts.
 Protesters reported that those looting seemed to be local infiltrators and when police were contacted about looting in the city, police did not respond; authorities were instead seen abandoning the protection of stores.
 The head of the Puno Traffic Safety Police was found with stolen televisions and other goods from a looted store.
 A total of 40 people were arrested for looting on 10 January.
-Into the next morning, two officers were detained by unknown individuals; one of the officers reported that about 350 people had captured them and that his partner had disappeared.
-It was later discovered that his partner was burned alive in his patrol car and had died.
+Two officers were treated for injuries at a local hospital, with the pair being noted in plainclothes and reportedly being "terna" infiltrators.
+One officer was found dead in a burned patrol car the following morning, with the circumstances surrounding his death being unknown.